Criteria for Effective Accreditation Practices

 10. The association has a procedure, available to the public and clearly explained, to handle complaints that accredited schools are not meeting standards.

 11. The accreditation process rests on comprehensive standards which schools must meet.
-The standards address all areas of school life, including the following: mission, governance, finance, program, community of the school, administration, development, admissions, personnel, health and safety, facilities, student services, school culture, and residential life (where applicable).
+The standards address all areas of school life, including the following: mission, governance, finance, program, community of the school, administration, development, admissions, personnel, general health and safety, child and student protection and well-being, facilities, student services, school culture, and residential life (where applicable).

 12. The standards require schools to conduct a thoughtful assessment of individual student progress consistent with the school’s mission.